 This outstanding location was looking spectacular for the spring season re-visit.
 A bright morning, with azure blue sky and sea, framed the limestone rock of Durdle Door itself and the sea lapped against a bleached white beach.
-The high vantage point, afforded by the approach from the cliffs above, allowed a view of the recent dramatic landslide between here and Lulworth Cove, which you can see in my scene setting film.
+The high vantage point, afforded by the approach from the cliffs above, allowed a view of the recent dramatic landslide between here and Lulworth Cove, which you can see in the scene setting film.
 Interviewee Gabriel’s opening remark sums up this beach and location perfectly.

 What Durdle Door means to Gabriel.